Reviews

 Lawrence Vittes, Gramophone Magazine (review of Walden Players Schedl CD) [read complete review]

 Superbly played Bach and Chopin with haunting music by Pinkham ...
-This enterprising recital by Jonathan Bass, on the faculty of the Boston Conservatory since 1993, contains superb Bach and Chopin and the world preiere recording of 12 absorbing Preludes by American composer Daniel Pinkham, ...
+This enterprising recital by Jonathan Bass, on the faculty of the Boston Conservatory since 1993, contains superb Bach and Chopin and the world premiere recording of 12 absorbing Preludes by American composer Daniel Pinkham, ...
 This quiet music is not conventionally memorable, but its combined sense of purpose and formal intergrity, with Bass's elegant playing providing eloquent continuity, results in a surprisingly moving experience. ...

 Bass's commanding playing is particularly in evidence in the Bach, Chopin and Pinkham.
 He has technique to burn but prefers to drive the music with colour and a striking ability to connect inner harmonic details without seeming academic.
 Bass's performance [of the Scriabin] stresses the vision and contemplation it shares with the other music on the programme.
 The spectacular HDCD recording…provides unforced, viscerally beautiful piano sound.